-10 Tips to Protect Seniors From Being Scammed
+10 Tips to Protect Seniors from Being Scammed

 Common scams to watch out for and what to do about them.

-Author: Rachel Lerner, Esquire
+Author: Rachel Lerner, Esq.

 A female volunteer sits with an elder female and helps her use a laptop.